BewareTheHooks/grim-docs/docs/import-single-record.md

 ## Step 7: Launch the game and test the changes

 Once your mod has been built, launch Grim Dawn and select your mod from the "Custom Game" menu.
-Create a new character or load an existing one, and test out the changes you made to the creature record.
-If everything worked correctly, the new creature should be present in the game!
+Create a new character or load an existing one, and test out the changes you made.
+If everything worked correctly, the new feature should be present in the game!

 ![customgame](images/customgame.png)